wsixbr/wsixbr.github.io/README.md

 - 👋 Hi, We are @wsixbr
-- 👀 We are interested in building multiple cutting-edge technologies and toos
+- 👀 We are interested in building multiple cutting-edge technologies and tools
-- 📫 How to reach us: @wsixbr on all if not most platforms
+- 📫 How to reach us: @wsixbr on most, if not all platforms

 <!---
 wsixbr/wsixbr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.